AnaZonia/moon_notes/Ana Did Science Today.md

 There is a gradual transition away from subsistance agriculture.

-It is interesting to compare Piriatí and Ipetí and what we are told in both villages, as they are both Emberá but with different landscapes - [[sharmaComparisonInfluencesLandscape2016]]
+It is interesting to compare Piriatí and Ipetí and what we are told in both villages, as they are both Emberá but with different landscapes - [[Sharma 2016 - A comparison of influences on the landscape of two social-ecological systems]]

 As it usually is, the Ipetí land is a visible green area among a very modified landscape. *What an awesome place to ask about change in diets with forest change!*